 The chart above shows GM’s retail vehicle sales year-over-year (YoY) growth rate in the U.S. between 2015 and 2020.

-GM’s Vehicle Sales and Market Share in China
+GM’s Vehicle Sales in China

 China is the second most important market for GM after the U.S. but the company can only gain access to the Chinese market through joint ventures with a local Chinese automaker.

-Again, the vehicle sales data above do not translate to any revenue recognized in the income statement as GM does not own more than 50% of these joint ventures in China.
+Again, GM’s vehicle sales data in the chart above do not translate to any revenue recognized in the income statement as GM does not own more than 50% of these joint ventures in China.

 In 1Q 2020, GM experienced the worst retail sales in China since 2014 when only 462,000 vehicles were sold, representing a YoY decline of more than 40%.

 Nonetheless, vehicle sales in China have more than doubled to 714,000 units in 2Q 2020 from the prior quarter.

 GM’s Vehicle Sales YoY Growth in China